-There’s a Nokia 8 phone vibrating on the desk in front of me.
-Soon I’ll write a potted review of my experience with the phone.
-For now, let’s tease you with this: My first impressions are favourable.
+There’s a Nokia 8 phone vibrating on the desk.
+Soon I’ll write a review of my experience with the phone.
+For now, the first impressions are favourable.

 Nokia’s new phones use Android.
 It makes sense.
 The phone operating system is popular.
 Android runs on about four out of five phones.